 photo: Beth Shea

-Balboa Park’s awesome museums are free for San Diego residents every Tuesday.
-The museums that offer free admission vary by week, so make sure you check the website listing to plan your trip.
+10. Visit Balboa Park to gain access to an abundance of museums participating in the Kids Free in October promotion we mentioned in #1 on this list.
 Along the Prado, you’ll also find buskers in the park showcasing their musical talents.
 It’s a fun way to explore new music for free.
 Near the Air and Space Museum, find the Marie Hitchcock Puppet Theatre.
 For only $5 per person (kids under age 2 are free), your family can experience a live show that’s short and sweet.
-Check for shows labeled “Preschool” on the theatre’s calendar for your littlest show goers.
 Afterwards, sit with a picnic on a grassy knoll and watch the many planes that fly by on their way to the airport.
-Cost: free on select Tuesdays.
-Puppet show is $5 per person.

-Head to North Park for a community art class at Art Produce.
+12. Head to North Park for a community art class at Art Produce.
 Held each Saturday from 2- 4 p.m. this drop-in program is perfect for creative kids to try a variety of techniques.
 Classes are led by professionals who help young artists experiment with an ever-changing array of materials such as paint, pencils, clay, found objects and more.
 While there, explore the beautiful urban garden and art gallery.
-Cost: Pay what you can/a $5 donation is suggested to cover the cost of supplies.
+Pay what you can/a $5 donation is suggested to cover the cost of supplies.

 photo: Beth Shea